-LAKSHMI, a mark or sign of luck, good or bad, but usually good, and so of wealth, prosperity; the goddess of wealth.

-LALITA-VISTARA, Nepalese life of Buddha.

-Lanka, the capital of ancient Ceylon; the island of Ceylon.

-Lankrika, psycho-physiological powers supposed to be developed by physiological means; the results obtained by hatha-yoga practices.

-Lanoo (Thibetan), disciple, chela, neophyte or student of the Mysteries, under the instruction of a Guru or Master.

-LAYA, passivity; a neutral center; in yoga practice, the natural disposition toward passivity of mind, one of the obstacles to concentration.

-LHA (Thibetan), pitris, spirits.

-LINGAM, the genital organ, membre virile, phallus.

-LINGA-SARIRA, the astral form upon which the physical body is concreted. (linga, characteristic; sarira, body.)

-Logos (Greek), the word; the first cause; the Demiurgos; Isvara; Brahmā; a mirror reflecting universal mind; the great unseen; the unknown light; the one ray.

-Lokas, worlds, places, spheres.
+- LAKSHMI, a mark or sign of luck, good or bad, but usually good, and so of wealth, prosperity; the goddess of wealth.
+LALITA-VISTARA, Nepalese life of Buddha. - LANKA, the capital of ancient Ceylon; the island of Ceylon. - LANKRIKA, psycho-physiological powers supposed to be developed by physiological means; the results obtained by hatha-yoga practices. - LANOO (Thibetan), disciple, chela, neophyte or student of the Mysteries, under the instruction of a Guru or Master. - LAVA, passivity; a neutral center; in yoga practice, the natural disposition toward passivity of mind, one of the obstacles to concentration. - LHA (Thibetan), pitris, spirits. - LINGAM, the genital organ, membre virile, phallus. - LINGA-SARIRA, the astral form upon which the physical body is concreted. (linga, characteristic; sarira, body.) - Locos (Greek), the word; the first cause; the Demiurgos; Isvara; Brahmā; a mirror reflecting universal mind; the great unseen; the unknown light; the one ray. - LOKAS, worlds, places, spheres.
 The Vishnu-Purana gives seven, namely: pitri-loka; Indra, or svarga; marut-loka, or devi-loka; mahar-loka, or gandharva-loka; janar-loka, of saints; tapar-loka, of the seven sages; Brahma-loka, or satya-loka, of infinite truth.
-The loka of Krishna, called go-loka, is indestructible.

-LOKOTHRA, psychic powers accompanying spiritual develop-
+The loka of Krishna, called go-loka, is indestructible. - LOKOTHRA, psychic powers accompanying spiritual development.

-ment.

-Macrocosm the great world, or universe, of which the microcosm, or little world-man-is a copy.

-Madhava, a title of Krishna.
+- MADHAVA, a title of Krishna.
 (Literally, "made of honey.")
-Madhu, the demon of darkness; a giant who was slain by Krishna.

-MADHVACHARYA, a great philosopher, who taught that the relation between Deity and man is that of master and servant.
+MADHU, the demon of darkness; a giant who was slain by Krishna. - MADHVACHARYA, a great philosopher, who taught that the relation between Deity and man is that of master and servant.
 He founded a system of philosophy and established monastic orders that exist to the present day.